vircadia/vircadia-native-core/tools/jsdoc/README.md

 * Install node.js.
 * Install jsdoc via npm.  `npm install jsdoc -g`

-Run npm install if you would like th extra functionality for gravPrep.
+If you would like the extra functionality for gravPrep:
+* Run npm install

 To generate html documentation for the High Fidelity JavaScript API: